Sticks and Dip

 1 tsp Celtic sea salt

-water (just enough to hold dough together)
+water (just enough to hold the dough together)

 Preheat oven to 350 degrees F. Pulse all the ingredients (except for the water) together in a food processor or blender.
 Add the cold water to the dough, a bit at a time, until the mixture is holding together well enough to work into a ball or two.
 Roll into 1/2 inch balls.
-Using your fingers, roll balls back and fourth until a stick/log shape.
+Using your fingers, roll balls back and forth until a stick/log shape.
 Bake for 20 minutes, or until crackers are browned.
 The darker, the crispier.Makes 8 servings.